|Plan||CPU Limit||Daily Request Limit||Burst Rate Limit|

 1015 errors in response to traffic or expect your application to incur these errors, contact Cloudflare to increase your limit.

 Accounts using the Workers free plan are subject to a burst rate limit of 1000 requests per minute.
 Users visiting a rate limited site will receive a Cloudflare 1015 error page.
 However if you are calling your script programmatically, you can detect the rate limit page and handle it yourself by looking for HTTP status code 429.

 Most Workers requests consume less than a millisecond.
 It’s rare to find a normally operating Workers script that exceeds the CPU time limit.
-A Worker may consume up to 10ms on the free plan and 50ms on the Unlimited tier.
+A Worker may consume up to 10ms on the free plan and 50ms on the Bundled tier.
 The 10ms allowance on the free plan is enough execution time for most use cases including application hosting.

 There is no limit on the real runtime for a Workers script.
 As long as the client that sent the request remains connected, the Workers script can continue processing, making subrequests, and setting timeouts on behalf of that request.
 When the client disconnects, all tasks associated with that client request are canceled.
 You can use